 Cellular Automata: Real-Time Equivalence Between One-Dimensional Neighborhoods Victor Poupet LIP (UMR CNRS, ENS Lyon, INRIA, Univ.
 Claude Bernard Lyon 1), École Normale Supérieure de Lyon, 46 allée d'Italie 69364 LYON cedex 07 FRANCE Abstract.
 It is well known that one-dimensional cellular automata working on the usual neighborhood are Turing complete, and many acceleration theorems are known.
 However very little is known about the other neighborhoods.
-In this article, we prove that every one-dimensional neighborhood that is sufficient to recognize every Turing language is equivalent (in terms of real-time recognition) either to the usual neighborhood $\{-1, 0, 1\}$ or to the one-way neighborhood $\{0, 1\}$.
+In this article, we prove that every one-dimensional neighborhood that is big enough so that every letter of the entry word can affect the computation is equivalent (in terms of real-time recognition) either to the usual neighborhood $\{-1,0,1\}$ or to the one-way neighborhood $\{0,1\}$.
 Keywords: Cellular automata, neighborhoods, language recognition, real-time.